jeffvestal/ifit-trainingpeaks-converter/README.md

 ### iFit File
 Export a workout from iFit web interface, select CSV -> No Incline

-### running
+### Running
 run `./ifit-trainingpeaks-converter <workout.csv>`

-Ouputs <workout-converted.csv> with headers compatible with TrainingPeaks
+Ouputs <workout-converted.csv> with headers compatible to import into TrainingPeaks

 ### Note